ni/nimble/specs/nimble-blazor/README.md

 - Link to example app (WebAssembly version) from Storybook landing page
 - Run Lighthouse against the example app

+We will be able to execute the automated tests as part of the CI with the 'dotnet test' command.
+We should be able to use this command for the workspace 'test' command (as specified in the package.json file).

 For more info see [Github docs](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net).

+### Nimble Workspace Command Summary

+The projects under the root nimble workspace should ideally handle each of the root commands.
+The following outlines the expected way we will support each command:
+- `build` : Run the ["`dotnet build`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build) command, or possibly the ["`dotnet msbuild`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-msbuild) command in order to set particular project settings (like the Version number to use).
+- `lint` : No CLI support.
+Linting enforced through building project in Release mode locally.
+Possibly issue command line warning to this effect.
+- `format` : Run the ["`dotnet format`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-format) command.
+- `test` : Run the ["`dotnet test`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test) command
+- `pack` : Run the ["`dotnet pack`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-pack) command

 ### Documentation